AEW Dynamite vs. WWE NXT: Who Won the Feb. 12 Battle of the Wednesday Night War?

 —Jim Ross, the legendary 68-year-old WWE Hall of Fame announcer, has no shortage of critics online.
 They'll tell you he has seen better days, that he's too disconnected from modern wrestling to effectively communicate with today's audience.

 But his interview with Santana was vintage Ross.
 You wonder why he's still performing on national television?
-Because no one else can humanize a character that, until now, had been a background player in Chris Jericho's shadow.
+Because no one else can humanize a character who, until now, had been a background player in Chris Jericho's shadow.

 This was excellent television, one of the ways AEW distinguishes itself from every other wrestling promotion on the planet.
 No one else produces interview segments this intense or this real.